The 10 Best Careers for Introverts

 Lab technicians process skin and bodily fluid samples.
 Some collect these specimens from patients but, if you would rather limit your interactions with others, look for a position that does not include that job duty.
-Instead, find one that keeps you in a medical diagnostic laboratory where you will perform procedures on samples.
+Instead, find one in a medical diagnostic laboratory where you will perform procedures on samples.

 Writers create original works including books, poems, plays, advertising copy, song lyrics, and articles.
 Theirs is primarily solitary work, but some jobs require them to interview sources.